omeka/omeka-s-enduser/docs/admin-dashboard.md

 ![Admin dashboard full view](files/admindashfullview.png)

-In addition to the left-hand navigation present on all pages (see below), the admin dashboard presents users with two boxes: **Manage Resources** and **Manage Sites**.
+The admin dashboard presents users with two boxes: **Manage Resources** and **Manage Sites*.
+This is in addition to the left-hand navigation present on all pages (see below).

 The **Manage Resources** box displays the following resources with their total count: [Items](content/items.md), [Item sets](content/item-sets.md), [Vocabularies](content/vocabularies.md), and [Resource templates](content/resource-template.md).
-Clicking on the label of the Resource will take you to the browse page; clicking the plus-symbol button to the right of the label will take you to the add page for that resource type.
+Clicking on the label of the Resource takes you to the browse page.
+Clicking the plus-symbol button to the right of the label takes you to the add page for that resource type.

 The **Manage Sites** box lists the [Sites](sites/index.md) on the install.
-Clicking on the site name will take you to the administrative tab for the site; clicking on the small arrow icon to the right will take you to the public view of the site (in a new window or tab).
+Clicking on the site name will take you to the administrative tab for the site.
+Clicking on the small arrow icon to the right will take you to the public view of the site (in a new window or tab).

 ## Left-hand navigation